This post may contain affiliate links. Please read my affiliate policy.

 How to Make Tropical Smoothie Bowl

-3. Balanced Bowls: To make sure you’re getting a balanced nutrition, try to include one healthy fat + 1 kind of plant-based protein.
+3. Balanced bowls: To make sure you’re getting a balanced nutrition, try to include one healthy fat + one protein source.
 This can be added to your base or as a topping.
 Seeds, avocado, plant-based protein power, coconut flakes, etc are all options.

 tropical smoothie bowls and a recipe book called Simple Green Smoothies.